-The concept is to use 10 m high waste rock berms around the exterior of the pile and fill the interior with the filtered tailings (dry tailing).
-The pile area can be drained south in a manner of keeping the drainage within the Lac Knife watershed instead of draining in the direction of the more sensitive rivière aux Pékans watershed which is part of the proposed rivière Moisie aquatic reserve.
-Subsequent to the reporting period in November, the concept has been presented to the Association de protection de la rivière Moisie.
+The concept is to use waste rock berms around the perimeter of the pile and place filtered tailings (dewatered tailings) co-mingled with waste rock in the interior of the pile.
+Drainage from the pile will be collected and re-used during operations.
+The drainage will be kept within the Lac Knife watershed instead of being discharged in the direction of the more sensitive rivière aux Pékans watershed that is part of the proposed rivière Moisie aquatic reserve.
+Subsequent to the reporting period in November, the concept was presented to the Association de protection de la rivière Moisie.